 Nick White, Director

 Nicholas White is a GIS Planner with experience in a range of trail planning, water conservation, and wildlife management projects.
 He has an interest in technology, including UAV (drone) mapping, as well as the visual arts.
-He is actively engaged with a number of local environmental non-profit groups, giving special attention to aquatic networks and coastal areas, and is one of Nature NL’s main event leaders.
+He is actively engaged with a number of local environmental non-profit groups, giving special attention to aquatic networks and coastal areas.
+Within Nature NL, Nick is one of our main event leaders and is active in new initiative development.
 He is passionate about nature experiences and their positive effects on health.
-Linkedin

 Humber Natural History Society liaison: Lois Bateman